evopub/APG-X2MD/README.md

 2. On a X thread, go to the bottom of the thread, and click on the bookmarklet.
 That's all: all the tweets are in the clipboard.

-**Important: this bookmarklet only copy the tweets already displayed, so *before* using it, go to the bottom of the thread!**
+**Important: this bookmarklet only copy the tweets already displayed, so *before* using it, go to the bottom of the thread (it is sometimes necessary to copy the thread in multiple times)!**

 ## Code